Cyno2232/UBENCH/README.md

-# UBENCH
+# UBench

-We are still preparing to open source UBENCH. 🤯
+We are still preparing to open source UBench. 🤯

 Star this repo to receive the latest notifications. 🙌